Professor C Leonidopoulos

 His general research interests lie in the Electroweak Symmetry-Breaking mechanism, in Exotic physics searches at the LHC, and in triggers.
-In the next years, together with his research team, he will be focussing on searches for new exotic particles and upgrades of the High-Level Trigger for the ATLAS experiment at the LHC, and the design of future colliders.
+In the next years, together with his research team, he will be focussing on searches for new exotic particles, upgrades of the High-Level Trigger for the ATLAS experiment at the LHC, and the design of future colliders.

 Higgs Massive Open Online Course (MOOC)